Papaglory/Heat-Wave-Equation-Simulator/README.md

 Seeing how damping influences wave behavior over time.

+## How to Run

+### Source Code

+Simply clone this repository.

+### Running the Executable
+**Steps**:
+   - Go to the [Releases](https://github.com/Papaglory/Heat-Wave-Equation-Simulator/releases) page of this repository.
+   - Download the latest release ZIP file (e.g., `Heat-Wave-Equation-Simulator-v1.0.0.zip`).
+   - Extract the contents of the ZIP file to a directory of your choice.

 ## Assumptions

 For the heat equation, we assume the spatial variable $x$ goes from $0$ to $L$ where $L>0$ is defined as the upper bound of the domain.
 Let $u(x,t)$ be the temperature at position $x$ at time $t$.
 The boundary conditions are given by